statelyai/xstate/docs/guides/actions.md

 ## Send Action

 The `send(event)` action creator creates a special "send" action object that tells a service (i.e., [interpreted machine](./interpretation.md)) to send that event to itself.
-It queues an event to the running service, in the external event queue.
+It queues an event to the running service in the external event queue.
 This means the event is sent on the next "step" of the interpreter.

 | Argument   | Type                                       | Description                                               |
 | ---------- | ------------------------------------------ | --------------------------------------------------------- |